About gifted and talented learning

 If you choose toys designed for older children, age recommendations are still important for safety – for example, some toys might contain small parts that toddlers could swallow.
 In these cases, it’s wise to follow the age recommendations, even when your child’s natural abilities are advanced beyond this age.

-Reading books is a great way to answer your child’s questions, guide her learning and extend her interests.
-Why not borrow books from your local library and let family and friends know that books make great birthday presents for your child?
-If you need help finding the answers to your child’s questions, you can ask your local librarian for advice.
-Libraries often provide online resources as well as books.
+Reading books is a great way to find answers to your child’s questions, guide their learning and extend their interests.
+You can borrow books from your local library, or use the library’s online resources.
+You could also let family and friends know that books make great birthday presents for your child.

-You can encourage independent learning as part of everyday activities with your child.
+Independent learning skills are important for gifted children.
+You can encourage these skills as part of everyday activities with your child.

-For example, if your child wants to know about something, you might search online for information together, look in the dictionary, go to a library, think about people you could ask or start a little experiment.
+For example, if your child wants to know about something, search online for information together, go to a library, think about people you could ask, or start a little experiment.

-In time, your child will come up with his own ideas for answering questions and doing research.
+In time, your child will build the skills to answer their own questions and do their own research.

 You might be interested in using educational apps, websites and software to support your child’s everyday learning at home.